Get started

 openclaw message send --channel sms --target sms:+15551234567 --message "hello"

-When channel selection is implicit, twilio-sms:+15551234567 selects this channel without taking over the existing channel-owned sms: service prefix used by iMessage.
+When channel selection is implicit, the twilio-sms: prefix selects this channel without taking over the sms: service prefix, which iMessage uses to pick carrier SMS delivery for its own targets:

 bash